Pre-surgery: Type 3 inversion Immediately at end of operation 6 weeks post-operation

 We have noticed that more patients with flat or grade 1 nipple inversion tend to respond well to the Niplette suction device but it does not work so well with grade 2 to 3 nipples.

-If the Niplette suction device does not satisfactorily correct your nipples, the main alternative is surgical nipple correction, which can be performed under general or even better is a local anaesthetic.
+If the Niplette suction device does not satisfactorily correct your nipples, the main alternative is surgical, which can be performed under general or even better is a local anaesthetic.

 If the surgical procedure is performed under local anaesthetic, it is as a day patient and takes approximately 30 minutes for each inverted nipple correction.